Murder of Marie Wilks

-Having failed in an initial appeal in which he complained that the trial judge had prevented the jury from convicting him of manslaughter and not murder (i.e. that he killed Wilks but that he did not intend to do so), Browning was controversially released in 1994 on a technicality.
-A police officer who had felt guilty at having driven past the scene despite apparently seeing the killer turn and park next to Wilks had undergone hypnosis to try to remember more of the car's numberplate, but the video of this had not been disclosed to either the prosecution or defence.
-It was determined that this "irregularity" affected the conviction as he had given a numberplate different from Browning's, even though he still maintained it was a C-registered vehicle.
-The prosecution maintained the video had only not been disclosed as the man's claims were unreliable and he had unintentionally made up the evidence in an effort to be helpful, highlighting how he had immediately apologised and told police to ignore it.
-It was argued that there still remained sufficient evidence and witness sightings even without the officer's evidence to convict Browning but the judges ruled they could not be certain the jury would still have convicted Browning had they also seen the video and so ordered his release, although did not declare him innocent.
+Having failed in an initial appeal in which he argued the judge should have allowed a conviction of manslaughter and not murder, Browning was controversially freed in 1994 on a technicality.
+A police officer who had felt guilty at having apparently driven past the killer's vehicle had undergone hypnosis to try to remember more of the numberplate, but the video of this had not been disclosed to the defence (or prosecution).
+It was determined that this was an "irregularity" as he had given a numberplate different from Browning's, even though he still maintained it was a C-registered vehicle.
+The prosecution maintained the video had only not been disclosed as the man had unintentionally made up the evidence in an effort to be helpful, highlighting how he had immediately apologised and told police to ignore it.
+However, the judges ruled they could not be certain the jury would still have convicted Browning and so ordered his release, although did not declare him innocent.

-Browning was given compensation, although at that time all individuals freed on appeal were automatically given compensation no matter whether evidence existed to prove them innocent or not.
-In the years after being freed Browning was twice convicted of carrying a knife in public (the same believed used in the murder) and also for drunk driving and attempting to evade arrest, whilst also being arrested on two other occasions for allegedly attacking his wife with a chainsaw and for causing a car accident.
-In 2000, one of the friends and colleagues who had called police saying he matched the artist's impression in the Wilks case testified on oath at a trial that Browning had admitted to murdering the woman the day before he was arrested.
+Browning was given compensation, as were all individuals freed on appeal at this point regardless of confirmation of innocence.
+Browning was subsequently convicted twice of carrying a knife in public (the same believed used in the murder) and also for drunk driving and attempting to evade arrest, whilst also being arrested for allegedly attacking his wife with a chainsaw and for causing a car accident.
+In 2000, one of those who had called police saying he matched the artist's impression in the Wilks case testified on oath at a trial that Browning had admitted to murdering the woman the day before he was arrested.
 Re-investigations of the case failed to identify any suspects other than Browning.
 He died in 2018 aged 63; police said there were no suspicious circumstances.